FW4248/https-github.com-FW4248-_matrix-projects-3-card-83361893/README.md

 long(Value)

-Where Value can take the following forms:
+Where Value can take the following forms:<div

 One more or digits, in which case the literal value is the decimal representation of these digits.
 For example, long(11) is the number eleven of type long.
 A minus (-) sign followed by one or more digits.
 For example, long(-3) is the number minus three of type long.